AwalaApp/specs/rs003-key-agreement.md

 Amongst other things, the RFCs above require the [`RecipientInfo`](https://tools.ietf.org/html/rfc5652#section-6.2) to use the [`KeyAgreeRecipientInfo`](https://tools.ietf.org/html/rfc5652#section-6.2.2) choice.
 They also require K<sub>a,1</sub><sup>public</sup> or K<sub>x,m</sub><sup>public</sup> to be stored as the originator's public key, and K<sub>b,1</sub><sup>id</sup> or K<sub>y,n</sub><sup>id</sup> to be stored as the recipient's ephemeral key identifier.

-Implementations MUST store the recipient's ephemeral key identifier as the serial number in the `issuerAndSerialNumber` choice of the `KeyAgreeRecipientIdentifier`.
+Implementations MUST store the recipient's ephemeral key identifier in the `subjectKeyIdentifier` choice of the `KeyAgreeRecipientIdentifier`.
 They MUST also store the originator's ephemeral key identifier (K<sub>a,1</sub><sup>id</sup> or K<sub>x,m</sub><sup>id</sup>) under the `unprotectedAttrs` field of the EnvelopedData value as the integer representation of the corresponding serial number and use the following OID:

 ```
-OriginatorEphemeralCertificateSerialNumberId OBJECT IDENTIFIER ::= {
+OriginatorEphemeralKeyId OBJECT IDENTIFIER ::= {
     itu-t(0) identified-organization(4) etsi(0) reserved(127) etsi-identified-organization(0)
         relaycorp(17) awala(0) channel-session(1) 0
     }